sterpe/vim-jslint/README.md

 jslhint.vim
 ===========
-jslint and jshint all in one
+jslint and jshint all in one with good performance.

+##Performance

+If you use `jslint.vim` and/or `jshint.vim` to check javascript code at real time, you will find that the cursor moves slowly, especially on windows.

+So you should use `jslhint.vim`, for it is optimized and has good performance.

 ##Installation
 1. First of all, you should install node.js and you can find instructions for installing node.js on the [node.js website](http://nodejs.org/).